Perfectionism: Not good enough for You

 Should you find yourself in relatable circumstances, what might be some ways you could deal with perfection-creep more "productively" than I did?
 For example, perhaps I could have found a brownie/cookie baker from the community to partner with...and also someone to help assemble the lunches (both tasks my husband in healthier times would happily have undertaken).
 I could also have remained within the suggested boundaries and thereby provided more lunches.

-Maybe some some other ideas are occurring to you as we speak.
+Maybe some other ideas are occurring to you as we speak.
 Meanwhile, though, here's a thought: with any project that doesn't affect the survival of person or beast, perhaps we might remind ourselves that good (okay, Verry good), as opposed to "totally amazing," may be just fine.
 Ya think?

 Home Contact Disclaimer Privacy Site Map

-If you choose to explore this site, please understand three things: (a) I am neither therapist nor professional coach; (b) my focus here is primarily aging women; (c) my comments are not intended to disparage any women (or men) whose immediate choices may range from limited to nonexistent.
+If you choose to explore this site, please understand three things: (a) I am neither therapist nor professional coach; (b) my focus here is primarily aging women; (c) no comments are intended to disparage any women (or men) whose immediate choices may range from limited to nonexistent.
 To them (or anyone, really), I mean no offense with my remarks.

 Copyright 2014-2024.
 Lynda Edwards.
 All rights reserved.